 You must enroll in a medical plan to participate in the Program or, if you already have employer group medical insurance or Medicare, you may opt-out of County medical coverage.
-Information on Medical Plan Opt-Out is in the chapter on Medical Plan Options.
+Information on Medical Plan Opt-Out is in the chapter 2, Medical Plan Options.
 If you opt-out now, you must enroll later if you lose your other coverage.
-See "Can I Change My Mind?" later in this chapter.
+See "Can I Change My Mind about the Plans I've Chosen?" later in this chapter.

-You may choose other benefit plans (dental plan, vision plan and/or flexible spending accounts) with any remaining Flexible Credits.
-Any unspent Credits will be added to your biweekly paycheck as "Cash Back."
-If you spend more than your Credits will cover, part of your
+You may choose other benefit plans (dental plan, vision plan, and/or flexible spending accounts) with any remaining Flexible Credits.
+Any unspent Credits will be